anontechnology/documentation/docs/libraries.md

 ### Retrieving Tags from the Vault

-Tags can be retrieved as a list of Tag objects or as a single Tag if the specific Tag is specified.
+Like attribute definition metadata, tag metadata can be retrieved for a single tag or for all tags in the system.

 === "Java"